Azure/azure-policy/README.md

 There is currently no plan to change this behavior.
 If this scenario is important to you, please [open a support ticket](https://azure.microsoft.com/support/create-ticket/) with the Azure SQL team.

+### Provider pass-through to non Azure Resource Manager resources

+There are examples where a resource provider publishes a resource type to Azure Resource Manager, but the resources it represents cannot be managed by Azure Resource Manager.
+For example, Microsoft.Web has published several resource types to Azure Resource Manager that actually represent resources of the customer's site rather than Azure Resource Manager resources.
+Such resources cannot or should not be managed by Azure policy, and are explicitly excluded.
+All known examples are listed here:

+- Microsoft.Web/sites/deployments
+- Microsoft.Web/sites/functions
+- Microsoft.Web/sites/instances/deployments
+- Microsoft.Web/sites/siteextensions
+- Microsoft.Web/sites/slots/deployments
+- Microsoft.Web/sites/slots/functions
+- Microsoft.Web/sites/slots/instances/deployments
+- Microsoft.Web/sites/slots/siteextensions

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*